chelahmy/harubi/templates/models/user/README.md

 User Model
 ==========

 A basic user model with properties name, password and email.
 The first user with id=1 is the super-user who has all access rights.
 There is only one super-user.
 The rest are ordinary users with the same access rights.
 A user has to sign-up and then sign-in.
-The access control is implemented in 3 presets: permission_authenticated_user, permission_super_user and permission_change_user.
+The access control is implemented in 3 presets: *permission_authenticated_user, permission_super_user and permission_change_user*.
 The access control uses PHP session to keep track the signed-in user.

 # Properties